This was one of my major achievements during the Covid-19 holidays: publish my book about innovation strategy.

 My Experience With Innovation Over Almost 30 Years

 That was almost 30 years ago.
 Since then, I have personally drafted more than 500 patent applications, supervised in my IP law firm the drafting and filing of about 18,000 patents, 4,000 trademarks, and worked for all sorts of multinational companies like Siemens, General Motors, Infineon, Airbus, Opel, IBM, and Lenovo, just to name a few.
 My IP law firm has offices in Munich and Singapore, and if there is a big German MNC in either of these two cities, we probably have worked for them.
-I lead a team of about 30 people, and over the 25 years of the firm’s history, we have achieved more than one hundred million dollars in cumulative revenue.

 In the course of these 30 years, being an inventor myself, I have gained much more insight into what makes innovation happening.